NAEP-AS-Challenge/reading-prediction/readme.md

 ## Eligibility Information

-Institutions that have the ability and capacity to conduct research are eligible to apply.
+Institutions and individuals that have the ability and capacity to conduct research are eligible to apply.
 Eligible applicants include, but are not limited to, non-profit and for-profit organizations and public and private agencies and institutions, such as colleges and universities.